 Margins on scroll children

-scroll-margin essentially defines an outset from the defined box.
+scroll-padding on the parent.
 Try this in the example below.

 The scroll-snap-stop property